It's not always the centrepiece, but the bass is probably the most important instrument on a tire stand.

 If you're interested in learning to play bass, it won't be long before you can maintain a constant beat and unleash the world of music collaboration.
+In this bass guitar beginners guide, you will get to learn how to play bass guitar.

 It's easy to learn the basics of bass, but make no mistake in your assumptions as a beginner.